MoonStorm/FastCrud/README.md

 You can then pass this mapping to the insert method.

 #### Manual Sql Constructs
-``dbConnection.GetSqlBuilder<TEntity>()`` gives you access to an SQL builder which is really helpful when you have to construct your own SQL queries.
+``OrmConfiguration.GetSqlBuilder<TEntity>()`` gives you access to an SQL builder which is really helpful when you have to construct your own SQL queries.

 #### Speed
 Most of us love Dapper for its speed.